-India is a candidate to be the ideal substitute for China in terms of the attractiveness of foreign trade.
+India is a candidate to be the ideal substitute for China in terms of foreign trade attractiveness.

 Exactly for this reason, India is assuming ever greater importance in global political and economic dynamics, and companies from all over the world, including Italian ones, are shifting their efforts from China to India, aware of the great opportunities that this country can offer them.